openebs/website/docs/main/faqs/faqs.md

 Replicated Storage has been built to leverage the performance potential of contemporary, high-end, solid state storage devices as a foremost design consideration.
 For this reason, the I/O path is predicated on NVMe, a transport which is both highly CPU efficient and which demonstrates highly linear resource scaling.
 The data path runs entirely within user space, also contributing efficiency gains as syscalls are avoided, and is both interrupt and lock free.

-MayaData has performed its own benchmarking tests in collaboration with Intel, using latest generation Intel P5800X Optane devices "The World's Fastest Data Centre SSD".
+MayaData performance benchmarking was done in collaboration with Intel, using latest generation Intel P5800X Optane devices "The World's Fastest Data Centre SSD".
 In those tests it was determined that, on average, across a range of read/write ratios and both with and without synchronous mirroring enabled, the overhead imposed by the Replicated Storage's I/O path was well under 10% \(in fact, much closer to 6%\).

 Further information regarding the testing performed may be found [here](https://openebs.io/blog/mayastor-nvme-of-tcp-performance).